What the SEC’s rule changes mean for private funds

 • Other forms of preferential treatment for material economic terms would be prohibited unless the terms are disclosed in advance of the investment.
 All side letter terms are required to be disclosed post-investment with annual updates.

-• Restricted activities: Fund managers are limited from engaging in a number of activities without investor disclosure, or in some cases, investor consent.
+• Restricted activities: Fund managers would be limited from engaging in a number of activities without investor disclosure, or in some cases, investor consent.

-• Fund managers cannot charge regulatory, examination, or compliance fees to the fund without investor disclosure.
-Fees and expenses associated with investigations require disclosure and investor consent, and if the fund manager is sanctioned for an Advisers Act violation, no associated expense could be charged to the fund.
+• Fund managers would not be able to charge regulatory, examination, or compliance fees to the fund without investor disclosure.
+Fees and expenses associated with investigations would require disclosure and investor consent, and if the fund manager is sanctioned for an Advisers Act violation, no associated expense could be charged to the fund.

-• Fund managers are prohibited from charging fees or expenses related to a portfolio investment on a non-pro rata basis unless the allocation is “fair and equitable” and disclosed to investors.
+• Fund managers would be prohibited from charging fees or expenses related to a portfolio investment on a non-pro rata basis unless the allocation is “fair and equitable” and disclosed to investors.

 For SEC-registered private fund advisers

-• Quarterly statements: Private fund RIAs will be required to provide quarterly statements to investors around fund performance, fees, and expenses in a standardized format.
+• Quarterly statements: Private fund RIAs would be required to provide quarterly statements to investors around fund performance, fees, and expenses in a standardized format.

 • Audit requirements: Private fund RIAs would be required to obtain annual audits for each private fund from an independent PCAOB-registered auditor.

-• GP-led secondaries: Private fund RIAs must obtain a fairness opinion or valuation opinion from an independent opinion provider for adviser-led secondary transactions
+• GP-led secondaries: Private fund RIAs would have to obtain a fairness opinion or valuation opinion from an independent opinion provider for adviser-led secondary transactions

 • Recordkeeping and compliance: Private fund RIAs would be subject to new recordkeeping obligations related to new rules and amendments, and all RIAs would be required to document annual compliance reviews.